Skip to content

 How Lost Coin Rescue Helps Victims

-When funds are lost to a blacklisted broker, our forensic team traces the transaction path through blockchain networks and linked wallets.
+When funds are lost to a flagged broker, our forensic team traces the transaction path through blockchain networks and linked wallets.
 Once identified, we coordinate with custodians and legal channels to initiate fund freezes or recovery actions.

 We also maintain an internal list of flagged trading domains, helping victims and investigators cross-reference and verify potential risks before investing again.